Parameterized Approximability of Maximizing the Spread of Influence in Networks: Parameterized inapproximability

 Suppose that there is no dominating set in $G$ of size $k$.
 Without loss of generality, we may assume that no pending-vertices are in a solution of $I'$ since they all have threshold one.
 If $w$ does not take part of a solution in $I'$, then no vertex $x_i^1$ could be activated and in this case $opt(I')$ is less than $n' - nL \leq n^4$.
 Consider now the solutions of $I'$ of size $k+1$ that contain $w$.
 Observe that if a top-vertex $v^t$ gets active through bottom-vertices then $v^t$ can not activate any other bottom-vertices.
 Indeed, as a contradiction, suppose that $v^t$ is adjacent to a non-activated bottom-vertex.
 It follows that $v^t$ could not have been activated because of its threshold and that no pending-vertices are part of the solution, a contradiction.
 Notice also that it is not possible to activate a bottom vertex by selecting some $x_i^1$ vertices since of their threshold.
 Moreover, since there is no dominating set of size $k$, any subset of $k$ top vertices cannot activate all bottom vertices, therefore no vertex $x_i^k$, $i=1,\ldots,n, k=1,\ldots, L$ can be activated.
 Hence, less than $n' - nL$ vertices can be activated in $G'$ and the size of an optimal solution is at most $n^4$.

-Assume now that there is an fpt-time $n^{\eps}$-approximation algorithm $A$ for \maxclkplusuninfluence with majority threshold.
+Assume now that there is an fpt-time $n^{1-\eps}$-approximation algorithm $A$ for \maxclkplusuninfluence with majority threshold.
 Thus, if $I$ is a \textit{yes}-instance, the algorithm gives a solution of value $A(I') \geq \frac{n^{\beta+1}}{(n')^{1-\eps}} > \frac{n^{\beta+1}}{n^{(1-\eps)(\beta+5)}} = n^{4}$ since $n' \leq n^4 + nL < n^5L$.
 If $I$ is a \textit{no}-instance, the solution value is $A(I') < n^4$.
 Hence, the approximation algorithm $A$ can distinguish in fpt-time between \textit{yes}-instances and \textit{no}-instances for \ds implying that $\fpt=\wtwo$ since this last problem is $\wtwo$-hard~\cite{DF99}. \qedfill \end{proof}

-\begin{theorem} For any $\eps \in (0,\frac{1}{2})$, \maxclinfluence and \maxopinfluence with thresholds at most two cannot be approximated within $n^{\frac{1}{2} - \eps}$ in fpt-time w.r.t. parameter~$k$ even on bipartite graphs, unless $\fpt=\wtwo$. \end{theorem}
+\begin{theorem} For any $\eps \geq 0$, \maxclinfluence and \maxopinfluence with thresholds at most two cannot be approximated within $n^{1 - \eps}$ in fpt-time w.r.t. parameter~$k$ even on bipartite graphs, unless $\fpt=\wtwo$. \end{theorem}

-\appendixproof{\autoref{th:not-n-approx-cst}}{ \begin{proof} By \autoref{lem:op-implies-cl}, it suffices to prove the result for \maxclinfluence.
-We construct a polynomial-time reduction from \ds to \maxclkplusuninfluence with thresholds at most two.
+{ \begin{proof} By \autoref{lem:op-implies-cl}, it suffices to prove the result for \maxclinfluence.
+We construct a polynomial-time reduction from \ds to \maxclinfluence with thresholds at most two.
 In this reduction, we will make use of the \emph{directed edge} gadget.
 A directed edge from a vertex $u$ to another vertex $v$ consists of a $4$-cycle $\{a,b,c,d\}$ such that $a$ and $u$ as well as~$c$ and $v$ are adjacent.
 Moreover $\thr(a) = \thr(b) = \thr(d) = 1$ and $\thr(c) = 2$.
 The idea is that the vertices in the directed edge gadget become active if~$u$ is activated but not if~$v$ is activated.
 Hence, the activation process may go from~$u$ to~$v$ via the gadget but not in the reverse direction.
 In the rest of the proof, we may assume that no vertices from $\{a,b,c,d\}$ are part of a solution of \maxclinfluence.
-Indeed, it is always as good to take vertex $u$ instead.
+Indeed, it is always as good to take the vertex $u$ instead.
+We will also make use of a \emph{directed tree} with leaves $x_1,\ldots,x_n$ and root $r$ defined as follows: introduce $n-1$ new vertices $y_2,\ldots,y_n$ and insert a directed edge from $x_1$ to $y_2$, from $x_2$ to $y_2$, from $y_i$ to $y_{i+1}$ for $i=2,\ldots,n-1$, from $x_i$ to $y_i$ for $i=3,\ldots,n$, and from $y_n$ to $r$.
+Moreover $\thr(y_i)=2$, $i=2,\ldots,n$ and $\thr(r)=1$.
+The idea is that the vertices in the directed tree become active if all vertices~$x_1,\ldots,x_n$ are activated but not if~$r$ is activated.
+So, we may assume that no vertex from $y_2,\ldots,y_n$ is part of a solution of \maxclinfluence.